Hemie143/python_features_hp/README.md

-# Python features explained using Harry Potter
+# Python features explained using a Magic Universe

 With this repository, I'm just following Anna-Lena Popkes' blog related to Python features.